10/10

 Each Execute step is keyed by job + task + sha256 of the written file.
 Resume after a mid-Execute crash skips tasks already applied instead of re-calling the model.
 Ingest is likewise written so resume does not re-clone or re-build the graph unnecessarily.

 Verification must be isolated (untrusted migrated code must not touch the host network or sibling jobs), reproducible (same image, same pins, same offline constraint as corpus admission), and structured (JUnit parsed into totals plus failing test names).
-Every verify run gets an ephemeral Docker container with --network none — no pip install at test time; hosted deployments can switch the runtime to gVisor with SANDBOX_RUNTIME=runsc.
+Every verify run gets an ephemeral Docker container with --network none, so no pip install at test time; hosted deployments can switch the runtime to gVisor with SANDBOX_RUNTIME=runsc.

 Anti-gaming predicates (learned the hard way)